AllysonOfficial079/Beszel/readme.md

 ## 🛠️ Quick Start (Docker Compose)

+# Step 1
-Launch the Beszel Hub and Agent instantly using the minimalist configuration below:
+Launch the Beszel Hub Below using the code:

-Code output
-README.md successfully created.
-This is for the Hub Which you need to create a Custom Stack in Portainer for (Be sure to install Docker first)
 ```yaml
 version: '3.8'